At a Glance | Nutrition | Taste Trial | Delivery & Unboxing | Facts | FAQ | Conclusion | Verdict

 All sources and extra information about nutrition can be found in our Resources page.

 Either way, if you plan on solely living of Next Level Meal you might have to supplement yourself with an extra fruit piece, yogurt or use milk for the shakes.
-Have a look to how your weight changes before doing so.
+Have a look at how your weight changes before doing so.

 Most of the calories come from carbohydrates.
 This is fairly standard for diets recommended by the international food agencies (e.g. British Nutrition Foundation, NHS, AUS, and WHO).
 The main source of carbohydrates are oats (35%) and maltodextrin (19%).